-Make sure the child seat meets the following four requirements:
+Make sure the child seat meets the following three requirements:

-- The child seat is the correct type and size for the child. - The child seat is the correct type for the seating position. - The child seat is compliant with Federal Motor Vehicle Safety Standard 213 or Canadian Motor Vehicle Safety Standard 213. - The child seat is not older than the expiration date printed on the seat.
+- The child seat is the correct type and size for the child. - The child seat is the correct type for the seating position. - The child seat is compliant with Federal Motor Vehicle Safety Standard 213 or Canadian Motor Vehicle Safety Standard 213.